SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 2. User passwords must be securely stored at rest
 3. The system must be deployable
 4. The system must be color-blind friendly
+5. The system must be distributed

 ### Use cases and their related requirements

 In order to address the user stories, use cases of the system were developed, which further clarified the requirements and provided a basis for understanding the system behaviour (giving basis for dynamic rather than static analysis).

-The uses cases developed are shown in a table below:
+The use cases developed are shown in a table below:

 | ID   | Use Case                   |
 | :--- | :------------------------- |